AdobeDocs/pass.en/help/authentication/mvpd-kickstart-guide.md

 The following IPs should be whitelisted in the MVPD's firewall.
 Please contact Adobe for the list of IPs.

-*   Primetime authentication requires that firewalls be opened on ports 80 and 443, for allowing access to restricted resources.
+*   Adobe Pass authentication requires that firewalls be opened on ports 80 and 443, for allowing access to restricted resources.

 *   The MVPD needs to add a list of IP addresses for authentication and authorization servers (if this is the case).